 This outlines CEPI's commitment to respecting all internationally recognised human rights.
-All employees and consultants of CEPI must adhere to the Code of Conduct.
+All employees of CEPI must adhere to the Code of Conduct.
 Currently new joiners to CEPI read and sign the Code of Conduct before commencing work.
-Mandatory annual confirmation has been rolled out in 2022 using CEPI's online learning management platform.
+Mandatory bi-annual confirmation is in place CEPI's online learning management platform.